sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/authentication.md

 1. The client application receives an `access_token` and a `refresh_token` via one of the other OAuth grant flows, like `AUTHORIZATION_CODE`.
 2. The client application notices that the `access_token` is about to expire, based on the `expires_in` attribute contained within the JWT token.
-3. The client submits an **OAuth 2.0 Token Request** to IdentityNow in the form:
+3. The client submits an **OAuth 2.0 Token Request** to IdentityNow in this form:

     ```Text
     POST https://{tenant}.api.identitynow.com/oauth/token?grant_type=refresh_token&client_id={client_id}&client_secret={client_secret}&refresh_token={refresh_token}